baivanco/Expenses-Calculator/README.md

 Will have DB with products and Users - the plan is to have authorisation for Registered Users.

 (19.06.19) - In this moment is in inital starting point of develope mode.

+(24.06.19) - Frontend Made, Backend server and DB made, login and register (AUTH) left to be done.